dj-thd/nuke-starvation/README.md

 ## TODOs

-- Save current kernel parameters and restore them on exit
+- Save current kernel parameters and restore them on exit.
+Meanwhile you can reboot your computer after using the script to restore your original parameters, or if you are really really annoyed about the lacking of this feature, implement it yourself and do a pull request :)